openstack-archive/fuel-docs/pages/operations/5400-puppet-custom-attributes.rst

 which should be run, but are not supported by Fuel itself.

-You can do this at your own risk, and some features might become unaccessible from UI after that.
+You can do this at your own risk, and some features might become inaccessible from UI after that.
 Also, there will be a warning telling that some attributes were modified from the outside.

 First, you should set up an environment as always, assign roles to nodes but don't